DopplerHQ/cli/README.md

 $ doppler configure --all           # view local configuration
 ```

-By default, `doppler login` scopes the generated token globally (`--scope=*`).
-This means that the token will be accessible to your projects in any local directory.
-To limit the scope of the token, specify the `scope` flag during login: `doppler login --scope=.`.
+By default, `doppler login` scopes the auth token globally (`--scope=*`).
+This means that the token will be accessible to projects using the Doppler CLI from any local directory.
+To limit this, specify the `scope` flag during login: `doppler login --scope=./` or `doppler login --scope ~/projects/backend`.

-Enclave setup (i.e. `doppler enclave setup`) scopes the enclave project and config to the current directory (`--scope=.`).
+Enclave setup (i.e. `doppler enclave setup`) scopes the enclave project and config to the current directory (`--scope=./`).
 You can also modify this scope with the `scope` flag.
 Run `doppler help` for more information.